0xHy0kR1/hacking_notes/TCM security/attacking AD initial attack vectors/SMB relay attack/Discovering hosts with SMB signing disabled.md

 2. Output to fcastle:
 	![[SMB_relay_attack2.png]]
-smb relay attack is possible.
+smb relay attack is possible('Message signing enabled but not required' meaning we can perform a SMB relay attack as signing is not required.)

 3. Output to pparker:
 	![[SMB_relay_attack3.png]]
 	SMB relay attack is possible
+	('Message signing enabled but not required' meaning we can perform a SMB relay attack as signing is not required.)